FreeON/freeon.github.io/index.md

 Authors
 -------

-The principal authors of FreeON are:
+The principal authors of are:

   - Matt Challacombe @mattchallacombe
   - Nicolas Bock @nicolasbock